 Autumn in Turkey is an ideal time to travel.
-Firstly, travel agents drop their peak time premium charges, so there are many opportunities to save money on flights, hotels and exploring.
+Travel agents drop their peak time premium charges, so you can save money on flights, hotels and exploring.
 Sitting somewhere between the hot sticky days of summer and the quiet ambience of winter, no matter where you go, fewer crowds also ensure freedom, peace and relaxation.

 However, for us, we also like it because gone are the sweaty days, yet it is still warm to bask on the beaches or sunbath on the veranda.
 We also love the changing landscapes as earthy colours come into play.
 The abundance of vibrant yellows, orange, red and brown sales dominate the landscapes offering the perfect picture postcard scene for any wannabe photographer.